 It is assumed that all major freeways already have active incident management in place including hero/response teams for motorist assistance.
 This initiative therefore will provide for additional incident response along expressways, parkways, and high volume major arterials (~ 30,000 AADT or greater).
-See Figure A5 for a map of these facilities.
+A map of these facilities is shown in Figure 7 below